Yeshiva University – Stern College for Women

 The Publication of the Mishnah and the Patriarch

-History of Palestine until the Muslim Conquest (Slides)
+History of Palestine until the Muslim Conquest (Slides, Mishnah Slides)

 Reading: